aws-samples/gitlab-for-eks/content/010_introduction/registration_notification.md

 [Search this list](https://about.gitlab.com/events/?type=conference&location=any+location+type&region=any+region+type) for “AWS Immersion Day” for scheduled public deliveries of this workshop.

-### Private Delivery Sessions

-If you would like a private delivery to 15 or more participants at your company, please send an email from your company address and someone will reach out to you.
-Please include:

-- Your company name
-- The number of participants
-- Virtual versus In-Person delivery preference

-<a href="mailto:test@example.com?subject=Private Registration of Ultimate GitOps workshop&body=Company Name: _company_name_here_, Number of Participants: _number_of_participants_here_, Virtual/In-Person Preference: _preference_goes_here_ ">Click Here to Email to test@example.com</a>

 ### Notification List for New Workshop Sessions

 Use this form to be notified for newly scheduled public open enrollment sessions.

 [Signup Here](https://page.gitlab.com/AWS-GitLab-Workshops.html)

-<iframe src="https://page.gitlab.com/AWS-GitLab-Workshops.html" width="100%" height="2000px"></iframe>